ansible/ansible-documentation/docs/docsite/rst/reference_appendices/glossary.rst

     Register Variable
-        The result of running any :term:`task <tasks>` in Ansible can be stored in a variable for use in a template or a conditional statement.
+        The result of running any :term:`task <tasks>` in Ansible can be stored in variables for use in a template or a conditional statement.
-        The keyword used to define the variable is called ``register``, taking its name from the idea of registers in assembly programming (though Ansible will never feel like assembly programming).
+        The keyword used to define the variables is called ``register``, taking its name from the idea of registers in assembly programming (though Ansible will never feel like assembly programming).
 There are an infinite number of variable names you can use for registration.